Last updated on : 01 Dec, 2025

 – Dr Anubha Karol

-People with existing medical conditions such as hernia, ulcer, high or low blood pressure, spinal disorders, and those with recent injuries or surgeries should avoid or modify Naukasana.
-Pregnant women and those with severe back issues should also exercise caution.
+People with existing medical conditions such as hernia, ulcer, uncontrolled high or low blood pressure, severe spinal disorders, and those with recent injuries or surgeries should avoid or modify Naukasana.
+Pregnant women and those with severe back issues should also exercise caution and seek professional guidance.

-To perform Naukasana,sit on the mat with your legs outstretched.
+To perform the beginner variation (Ardha Naukasana), sit on the mat with your legs outstretched.
 Bend your knees and lift your feet a few inches off the ground, ensuring stable balance.
 Extend your arms forward, keeping them parallel to the ground.
-As you exhale, straighten your legs at a 45-degree angle while engaging your core muscles and maintaining a straight spine, balancing on your sitting bones.
+As you engage your core, focus on maintaining a straight spine and balancing on your sitting bones.
+The knees should remain bent to reduce strain.
 Focus on breathing, holding the pose for 20 to 30 seconds before exhaling and returning to the normal position.

-There is no distinct difference between Naukasana and Navasana, as they both refer to the same yoga asana, the Boat Pose.
+There is no distinct difference in practice between Naukasana and Navasana, as they both refer to the same basic yoga asana, the Boat Pose.
+Navasana is the more common Sanskrit term used globally.

 Beginners can start by holding Naukasana for 20-30 seconds and repeat it 2-3 times.
-Gradually increase the duration and repetitions as strength and flexibility improve.
+Gradually increase the duration and repetitions as strength and flexibility improve, aiming for 3-5 repetitions with a hold of up to 60 seconds.

-Avoid holding your breath, maintain proper alignment, and engage core muscles.
+Ensure a straight spine (avoid rounding or slumping), avoid holding your breath, maintain proper alignment, and fully engage core muscles.
 Be cautious if you have existing medical conditions or injuries, and modify the pose if necessary.
-Ensure normal breathing while in the pose.
+Ensure normal, steady breathing while in the pose.

-The Boat Pose is challenging due to its demands for balancing core strength and flexibility.
-It requires engagement of multiple muscle groups, including the core, thighs, and legs, which can be demanding for beginners or those with limited flexibility and strength.
+The Boat Pose is challenging due to its demands for simultaneous core strength, balance, and spinal stability.
+It requires engagement of multiple deep muscle groups, including the deep core, hip flexors (iliopsoas), and paraspinal muscles, which can be demanding for beginners or those with limited strength.

 Disclaimer